mtpereira/backshop-ansible-101/slides/md/slides.md

 ### Roles

   - Abstraction for modeling hosts
-  - Enables reuse and distribution of automations
+  - Enables reuse and distribution of automation
   - Use a specific directory structure to organize the elements we've seen so far
   - Default values for vars on `defaults/`
   - Internal vars on `vars/`